Approximating $f$-Divergences with Rank Statistics: Experiments

-\paragraph{Rank-statistic estimator settings.} In contrast, the rank-statistic estimator requires no iterative optimization: once the samples are fixed, the estimate is fully determined by the rank resolution $K$ and (in the multivariate construction) the number of random projections $L$.
-In this benchmark, the sliced KL estimate is computed by averaging the 1D rank-statistic KL over $L$ random directions (sampled uniformly on the sphere) and, when reporting a multivariate proxy, rescaling by $d$ as in the main text.
-Unless stated otherwise, all randomness in the rank estimator comes solely from (i) the sampled data and (ii) the sampled directions.
+In contrast, the rank-statistic estimator requires no iterative optimization: once the samples are fixed, the estimate is fully determined by the rank resolution $K$.
+In this benchmark, we exploit the product structure of the distributions and use the axis-corrected estimator described in the main text: we compute the one-dimensional degree-$K$ rank-statistic KL terms along each coordinate axis and sum them over coordinates.
+Thus, no random projection parameter $L$ is used for this experiment.
+Unless stated otherwise, all randomness in the rank estimator comes solely from the sampled data.